chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-03-30-nerd-snipped-into-importing-nike-running-club-into-strava-api/index.md

 Click Get Stats button, and watch every single piece of data appear.

-You can now copy this output into `_data/strava.json` and use it however you like. (note: the “Copy relevant stats” didn’t work for me, so manually copy-pasting was needed… ah well)
+You can now copy this output into `_data/strava.json` and use it however you like. (note: the “Copy relevant stats” didn’t work for me in Firefox despite being user-activated, so manually copy-pasting was needed… ah well)

 This is not amazingly well-written code (`onsubmit` Chris, really?), but it is, except for the bash script from _Efficient_Soft773_, code I have written myself, and for a weekend project, it ain’t too bad.
 It works and does what it should.
 It's probably not very accessible, but this was mainly built for myself.